mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

 2. Select your ``.iges`` File -> ``open``
 3. Make sure nothing but ``Units`` and ``From File`` is selected
 4. Click ``OK``
-5. You will recieve a warning that some entities could not be converted.
+5. You will receive a warning that some entities could not be converted.
 Just ignore it and click ``YES``

 After those steps, the window should look like this (you should probably save at this point):

 .. figure:: images/overset_pointwise_after_import.png
     :width: 600
     :align: center

     Pointwise after setup.